 For more detailed information on curriculum and the Institute, students should review the IAU catalogue HERE.

 The IAU program is designed for students with an interest in French language and culture.
 The Aix Center track is especially suitable for students who are pursuing an academic area of interest in the humanities or social sciences but who also wish to improve their French language skills.
 Please note that students may combine coursework completed at IAU with on-campus coursework to potentially earn a minor through the French and Francophone Studies Department.
-Students with advanced French language skills who are seeking a full-immersion program should apply for one of the other French language program options.
+Students with advanced French language skills who are seeking a full-immersion program are encouraged to apply for other French language program options.

 Students will live with host families, the best way to experience French daily life first-hand.
 Families are carefully chosen by the local housing coordinator who will make every effort to match students with families based upon their expressed preferences.
 Students will be provided with breakfast daily and dinner six days a week by their host families and can take lunch near the Institute in bistros or cafes.